-This recipe is for a simple brine.
+This recipe, to be prepped the night before, is for a simple brine.
 The brine is going to add a lot of flavor to the pork.
 Put the molasses, salt, and water in a 1-gallon ziplock and give a good shake (feel free to use anything that will hold the pork and brine, just so long as the tenderloin is fully submerged).
 Put your pork in the bag and the bag in the fridge.
 Let it sit overnight.

 - 2 small fennel bulbs — remove the stalks and slice the white bulb about ½” thick

 - 4 carrots, peeled and chopped